mauricioklein/mauricioklein.github.io/_posts/2016-08-07-what-the-hell-are-promises.md

 But, what the heck is a promise?

-Before we get in touch with this guy, let's contextualize the situation and understand where it's applicable.
+Before we get in touch with this guy, let's contextualise the situation and understand where it's applicable.

 _____